 Before Serving in the Coast Guard

-To join the Coast Guard, you must be a U.S. citizen or resident alien between 18 and 31 years old (17 with parental consent).
+To join the Coast Guard, you must be a U.S. citizen or resident alien between 17 and 35 years old.
 While GEDs are sometimes accepted, high school diplomas are preferred.
 All recruits take the Armed Services Vocational Aptitude Battery test to determine placement.
 Those interested in becoming officers may apply to the Coast Guard Academy or talk to their local recruiter about other options.

 Basic Training takes place for eight weeks at the Coast Guard Training Center in Cape May, New Jersey.
 Daily fitness and swimming drills combined with classroom instruction prepare recruits mentally and physically for life in the Coast Guard.

 The Coast Guard offers a range of career opportunities for all sorts of interests.
 For example, with access to the latest technology and research initiatives, the Coast Guard can provide professional career skills in the marine and environmental sciences.
 Other careers include opportunities in law enforcement and mechanical engineering, along with many part-time options in the Coast Guard Reserve.

 All Coast Guard members receive salaries and full health benefits, as well as opportunities for tuition reimbursement.
 In addition, the Coast Guard has employment benefits for those who serve.
 Combining travel, career training and strength of character, it’s easy to see why the Coast Guard can be so rewarding.

 The U.S. Military consists of six active-duty Service branches and their respective Guard and Reserve components.
 Together, they offer a broad variety of ways to serve.